 If you would like to have your business listed, please Click Here.

 is the scenic focal point from the Nemiah Valley and the highest point

 in the Chilcotin Range.
 It features extensive alpine meadows, snow fields,

 Lake is an outstanding picturesque feature, with its distinctive

 blue waters, large size and mountainous setting.
 On the lake itself,

 there are uncommon freshwater lagoons and volcanic dyke formations.

-which also features extensive meadows, outwash plains, spruce forests,
+also features extensive meadows, outwash plains, spruce forests, a waterfall